pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 ## Packaging summit
 Last but not least, pyOpenSci had a strong presence at the PyConUS packaging summit this year.
 The summit was organization by [Pradyun Gedam](https://github.com/pradyunsg), [Jannis Leidel](https://github.com/jezdez), [CAM Gerlach](https://github.com/CAM-Gerlach), [Filipe Laínes](https://github.com/FFY00).
 As I have mentioned several times, packaging is one of the more thorny topics in our Python ecosystem.
 However, this year, things felt different compared to last.

-For one there were a lot more people in the room and people with different perspectives.
-For one, last year I was 1 of 3? female-identifying people in the room - this year there were people from many backgrounds and identities in the room!
+For one, there were a lot more people in the room, and people with different perspectives.
+For starters, last year I was 1 of 3? female-identifying people in the room - this year there were people from many backgrounds and identities in the room!
 Last year also felt more technical whereas this year was a perfect mix of  discussing technical topics combined with a strong theme of considering user experience in both installing Python and creating packages.
 PLUS - documentation - yes PLEASE!

-The Executive Director of the Python Software Foundation was in the room and there could be financial support in the future to make packaging better!
+The Executive Director of the Python Software Foundation was in the room and shared that there could be financial support in the future to make packaging better!

 I'm hopeful.

-From my perspective the biggest challenges in our ecosystem revolve around:
+From my perspective, the biggest challenges in our ecosystem revolve around:

 *  too much focus on tools and not enough focus on user experience and documentation, and
 * too many options and opinions that prevent users from have early success.